hephaestus-compiler-project/eris-pldi-eval/README.md

 Bug-triggering rate (max): 3.0303030303030303
 ```

-In your host machine,
-the generated figures can be found at:
+The generated figures are saved on your host machine at:
 * `figures/groovy-variants.pdf` (Figure 13a)
 * `figures/jcf-variants.pdf` (Figure 13b)

-To reproduce Figure 13c,
+To reproduce Figure 13c (bug detection over time), run:
-run:

 ```
 eris@afa4de3612b7:~$ python eval-scripts/plot-bug-evolution.py \
   data/runs/bug-triggering-variants/ eval-figures/evolution.pdf
 ```

-The generated figure can be found at `figures/evolution.pdf`.
+The generated figure is saved at `figures/evolution.pdf` on your host machine.

 ### Importance of Type Recovery

 To estimate the importance of type recovery
 (Section 5.4, paragraph: "Importance of type recovery"),
-we use 1,098 Java seed programs found
-at `/home/eris/java-seeds/` inside the artifact,
+we use 1,098 Java seed programs found at `/home/eris/java-seeds/` inside the
-and then use `eris` to enumerate the locations
-where faults can be safely injected.
+container, and run `eris` to count the locations where faults can be
-To do so,
+safely injected (without enumerating the corresponding variants).
-our experiment uses two modes:
+Counting these locations is done via two modes:
-one with type recovery enabled,
-and one with type recovery disabled.
+one with type recovery enabled, and one with it disabled (baseline).

-To run the experiment
-and compute the impact of type recovery,
-run the following command
-(estimated running time: 10--15 minutes).
+Run the following command (estimated running time: 10--15 minutes):

 ```
 eris@afa4de3612b7:~$ ./eval-scripts/type-recovery-impact.sh \